Christoph-Lauer/christoph-lauer.github.io/README.md

 [christoph-lauer.github.io](http://christoph-lauer.github.io).

 Feel free to use any of this code as you wish.
 It's released under a [Creative Commons Attribution-ShareAlike 3.0 International License](http://creativecommons.org/licenses/by/3.0/).

-Background photo taken by Shana Kronish, showing Milford Sound in New Zealand in the Summer of 2017.

 Flipping animation based on a [tutorial](https://davidwalsh.name/css-flip) by David Walsh.